ben-xo/sslscrobbler/README.md

 already have a session open.

 ## 1.1 Installation

 * OSX (Mac):

-  SSLScrobbler needs no particular installation, although if it's not already, you might like to install terminal-notifier ("brew install terminal-notifier")

   There is an app you can download from https://github.com/ben-xo/sslscrobbler/releases

+  SSLScrobbler needs no particular installation, although if it's not already, you might like to install `terminal-notifier` ("`brew install terminal-notifier`" - If you don't have the `brew` command, install Mac Homebrew from https://brew.sh/ )

   SSLScrobbler can also be started from Terminal, and has more options this way.

+  To start from Terminal you will need PHP installed (recommended version 7.4).
+  You can install PHP through Mac Homebrew https://brew.sh/.
+Once installed,

+        brew install php@7.4

+  See "Getting Started" for more.

-* Windows Vista, 7, 8 or 10:
+* Windows Vista, 7, 8, 10 or 11:

   I haven't tested this part in a while - try installing PHP from http://www.anindya.com/ or following the instructions on https://www.php.net/